kellykochanski/rescal-snow/README.md

 >> ALTI00004_t0.log  DOUBLETS.log             TIME.log
 ```

-The following phase diagram shows the 100th images produced by each of these runs (t0 = 1000; snowfall rate = lambda\_I; wind strength = Tau\_min).
+The following phase diagram shows the 100th images produced by each of these runs (`t0 = 1000; snowfall rate = lambda_I; wind strength = Tau_min`).

 ![snowfall-wind phase diagram](docs/example_images/phase_space_exploration/phase_diagram1.png)

 The runs with the higher snowfall rate have a much deeper average snow depth than the runs with lower snowfall rate.
-The runs with high wind speed (low Tau\_min) have less even snow cover, with better-defined ripples and dunes.
+The runs with high wind speed (low `Tau_min`) have less even snow cover, with better-defined ripples and dunes.

 >*Parallel run errors?*
 >
 > - msub/sbatch commands not allowed by your computing cluster -> seek support from someone familiar with the cluster
 > - permissions errors -> run `chmod u+rwx \*` in test_parallel_runs; contact administrator if this is disallowed
-> - script could not find input (run.run or run.par or sealevel_snow.prop) -> rerun param_space_exploration_example.py and confirm that it produced the output above; check that you're running msub/sbatch from scripts; check relative directory references in msub/sbatch script and submit.sh
+> - script could not find input (run.run or run.par or sealevel_snow.prop) -> rerun `param_space_exploration_example.py` and confirm that it produced the output above; check that you're running `msub/sbatch` from scripts; check relative directory references in msub/sbatch script and submit.sh
 > - runs time out before producing useful output -> increase walltime; large simulations on slow machines may ultimately take a few hours

 ## Community guidelines <a name="community"></a>

 We are excited to hear about your scientific work with ReSCAL.
 This section lists the best way to bring your project - and its successes, challenges, bugs, and developments - to our attention.

-We encourage you to interact with the project through github (see below).
+We encourage you to interact with the project through Github (see below).
 This will allow easy integration of your changes and prevent rescal-snow from fragmenting excessively.

-We check our email more often than our github, and will respond faster if git issues are accompanied by emails.

 ### Citation